 - CP54G Notice: General request to verify information.

-For some reason, either your name or tax identification number didn’t match the information the IRS already has.
+For some reason, either your name or tax identification number on your tax return didn’t match the IRS records.
 This could be due to:

 - A typo by you or your tax preparer.